Integration after Arrival – FAQ

 Holders of a driving license issued by any of the European Union member states can drive with their original EU driving license for the full period of its validity.

 Exchange of the EU driving license for a Czech driving license is possible only after six months’ residence.
-Professional and personal links to the Czech Republic must be proved, and the individual must be in possession of a Czech birth identification number as well as a a temporary residence card.
+Professional and personal links to the Czech Republic must be proved, and the individual must be in possession of a temporary residence card.

 A holder of a valid driving license issued by a foreign (non EU) country may drive in the Czech Republic with: